 • Pre-Purchased Capacity

-A popular way of going about the pricing strategy, especially when you are new and unsure about this, is to first opt for the On-demand, and then switch to Pre-purchased.
-Once the On-Demand cycle starts, monitor the resource usage for a month or two, and once you have a good idea for your monthly data warehousing requirements, switch to a pre-purchased plan to optimize the recurring monthly charges.
+A popular way of going about the pricing strategy, especially when you are new and unsure about this, is to first opt for the On-demand and then switch to Pre-purchased.
+Once the On-Demand cycle starts, monitor the resource usage for a month or two, and once you have a good idea of your monthly data warehousing requirements, switch to a pre-purchased plan to optimize the recurring monthly charges.

 Optimizing Snowflake Pricing